slcs-jsc/mptrac/docs/manual/model-physics.md

 ## Sedimentation

 In order to take into account the gravitational settling of particles, the sedimentation velocity $v_s$ needs to be calculated.
-Using $v_s$, the change of the vertical position of the particles over the model time step $\Delta$t can be calculated.
+Using $v_s$, the change of the vertical position of the particles over the model time step $\Delta t$ can be calculated.
 In MPTRAC, $v_s$ is calculated for spherical particles following the method described by [Jacobson (1999)](https://www.cambridge.org/core/books/fundamentals-of-atmospheric-modeling/A6B866737D682B17EE46F8449F76FB2C).
 In the first step, we calculate the density of dry air,

 $$
 \begin{equation}